Paris Métro Line 12: Design features

-Two stations, due to their depth underground, have lifts: Abbesses and Lamarck – Caulaincourt.
-Five stations have unique décor, each based around a single theme: Abbesses, Concorde, Assemblée nationale, Montparnasse – Bienvenüe and Pasteur.
+Due to their depth underground the surface of Butte Montmarte, Abbesses and Lamarck – Caulaincourt both have lifts.
+Five stations have unique décor, each based around a single theme: Abbesses, Concorde, Assemblée nationale, Montparnasse – Bienvenüe, and Pasteur.

-Abbesses station can be accessed via two shafts, one for the lifts, the other the stairs which are decorated with, on the descent, famous sights in Montmartre such as the Moulin Rouge, Sacré Coeur or place des Abbesses, and depictions of nature and daily life while ascending.
+Abbesses station can be accessed via two shafts : One for the lifts, the other for the stairs decorated with famous sights in Montmartre such as the Moulin Rouge, Sacré Coeur or place des Abbesses while descending, as well as depictions of nature and daily life while ascending.
 This installation was painted in 2007 to replace a mosaic patchwork previously done by artists from the area, which had been vandalised over the years.

-Concorde station was renovated in the early 1990s, it is decorated with small ceramic tiles, each depicting a different letter.
-Together forming extracts from the Déclaration des droits de l'homme et du citoyen de 1789, the design was conceived by Françoise Schein.
+Concorde station was renovated in the early 1990s, it is decorated with small ceramic tiles, each depicting a different letter from the Déclaration des droits de l'homme et du citoyen de 1789, the design was conceived by Françoise Schein.

-Since 1990, Assemblée nationale station no longer carries election material, but the posters show heads in silhouette, representing the deputies of l'Assemblée nationale.
+Since 1990, Assemblée nationale station no longer carries election material, but the posters show heads in silhouette, representing the deputies of the French national assembly.
 It was designed by Jean-Charles Blais and is regularly refreshed according to the parliamentary calendar.

-Montparnasse – Bienvenüe station is named after its location and the "father" of the Metropolitan system in Paris, Fulgence Bienvenüe.
+Montparnasse – Bienvenüe station is named after its location and the founding father of the Metropolitan system in Paris, Fulgence Bienvenüe.
 Thus it was a natural choice for an exhibition on the technology and literature of the metro, in celebration of its centenary in 2000.
 Extracts from works about the Metro adorn the walls of its corridors.

 Pasteur station has an exhibition dedicated to medicine, installed during the centenary of the Metro and the renovation of the station on Line 6.
 The panels depict the evolution of biology and medicine since Louis Pasteur, in the context of the time, and with various anecdotes.